helio-fm/helio-sequencer/Docs/refactoring.md

 ![refactoring-menu]

+### Melodic inversion

+The `Alt + I` hotkey applies melodic inversion to selected notes.
+This contrapuntal derivation is better [described on Wikipedia](https://wikipedia.org/wiki/Inversion_(music)#Melodies); in short, it "flips" the melodic line upside down.

+### Retrograde

+The `Alt + R` hotkey applies another contrapuntal derivation, [retrograde](https://wikipedia.org/wiki/Retrograde_(music)) or "walking backward".

+[Retrograde inversion](https://wikipedia.org/wiki/Retrograde_inversion), which is "backwards and upside down", can be done by combining inversion and retrograde.

+**Tip**: use the retrograde hotkey to quickly swap two neighbor chords:

+![retrograde-swap-chords]

+Or to swap two notes like this:

+![retrograde-swap-notes]

+The retrograde hotkey also works in the pattern roll, re-ordering all selected clips backwards for each row:

+![reverse-clips-order]

+### Cleanup overlaps

+The `Alt + O` hotkey removes duplicate notes and corrects lengths in a way that notes do not overlap.

 ## Transposition and inversion

 Not listed in the menu, but also handy: the `Shift + Up` and `Shift + Down` hotkeys transpose the selected notes one octave up or down.